-There are currently 29 members of the Warrington Creatives Collective with talents as diverse as willow weaving, jewellery, ceramics, printing, fused glass, painting, felting, graphic design, soap making, furniture and sewing!
+There are currently 18 members of the Warrington Creatives Collective with talents as diverse as jewellery, ceramics, printing, fused glass, painting, felting, graphic design, furniture-making and sewing!

 Our founder Jeni is a local ceramicist who runs Lemon Studio from The Hive at Red House Farm, Dunham Massey where she creates pottery and teaches courses.

 Working in stoneware, earthenware and porcelain her style is full of colour and joy.
 Jeni produces sculptural hand-built pieces as well as wheel thrown functional ware.

 As a community artist she divides her working week between the studio and delivering mobile pottery sessions to a variety of isolated individuals, nursing homes and charities.

 Leanne is a freelance illustrator and designer working on a wide range of projects, from stationery designate art prints and painting.
 Her illustrations are mostly of people - inspired by bold prints and a bright colour palettes.
 She loves working with other creatives on collaborative projects as well as hosting creative workshops teaching people different artistic techniques to express themselves.

 Leanne's studio is based at The Hive, Red House Farm, Dunham Massey.

 Working with remnant fabric Alison combines complimentary patterns and textures, to make limited edition fabric storage for the home.

 Her love of flowers and crochet led to creating a range of everlasting wire flower stems with crocheted flower heads.
 Displayed in a vase or wooden slice, each arrangement brings cheer and joy to any space.